Ben Conrad

 In 2020-21, Conrad led JCCC to its second undefeated regular season and finished the regular season ranked No. 1.
 Despite falling in the Region VI Championship, JCCC was given the first at-large bid in history to participate in the NJCAA D-II Tournament, the Lady Cavaliers reached the national championship game, falling by four points, 53-49, to Lake Land.
 He had two players selected NJCAA All-American and World Exposure Report All-American in Jaylen Townsend and LaJahda Boyland, and one, Presley Barton, earned WBCA All-American.
 He also coached two all-tournament picks, four all-conference and all-region performers, and Townsend was selected conference MVP, the fourth under his watch, and the NJCAA D-II National Women's Basketball Player of the Year, the first in team history.

 In 2021-22, Johnson County opened with 20 straight wins, and finished the regular season 28-1, capturing the KJCCC D-II title.
-His team went on to win the Region VI/Plains District title, defeating all three teams by double digits, and place fifth at the NJCAA D-II National Tournament.
+His team went on to win the Region VI/Plains District title, defeating all three teams by double digits, and placed fifth at the NJCAA D-II National Tournament.
 He also coached NJCAA, World Exposure Report and WBCA All-American and KJCCC D-II MVP in Kierra Prim, World Exposure Report All-American Jaylen Townsend and the KJCCC Freshman and Defensive Player of the Year in Nariyah Simmons.
 In all he had five total all-conference and All-Region/District selections and he was named the Conference Coach of the Year.
 Also during the season Conrad reached another milestone in his 14-year career with the program notching his 400th career victory at JCCC February 21 at Allen.
-Even more impressive he only needed 457 games to get it done.
+Even more impressively he only need 457 games to get it done.
 Conrad’s .875 winning percentage ranks among the top in NJCAA women’s basketball.

-In 15 years at JCCC, Conrad has posted 68 wins over nationally ranked teams, including eight in 2016-17.
-Conrad also owns all 10 of the 10 longest wins streaks in team history, including a 43-game string that ran from Feb.
-7, 2015 through March 3, 2016.
-Conrad also owns the top two home court winning streaks in program history, a 54-game streak that ran from Feb.
+In 16 years at JCCC, Conrad has posted 75 wins over nationally ranked teams, including eight in 2016-17.
+Conrad also owns all 10 of the 10 longest wins streaks in team history, highlighted by a current 71-ame streak that started on February 20, 2020.
+He also owns54-game streak that ran from Feb.
 7, 2015 to Feb.
-14, 2018, a current 52-game streak and a 46-game streak that ran from Jan.
+14, 2018, and a 46-game streak that ran from Jan.
 24, 2011 to Jan.
 22, 2014.
+Additionally, Conrad's team have produced 420 total double digit victories, an average of over 26 per season.

 Conrad’s teams have also made the grade in the classroom.
-His 2006 and 2007 teams at Upper Iowa University, and four of his 14 teams at JCCC made the WBCA’s Academic Honor Roll top-20 for highest team grade point average nationwide.
+His 2006 and 2007 teams at Upper Iowa University, and four of his 12 teams at JCCC made the WBCA’s Academic Honor Roll top-20 for highest team grade point average nationwide.
 Conrad’s 2012-13 team finished seventh in the nation with a grade point of 3.234.
-Individually, he has had 16 players earn NJCAA National Academic honors.
+Individually, he has had 31 players earn NJCAA National Academic honors.

 Conrad brought a wealth of experience coaching basketball when he joined the staff at Johnson County.
 His previous stop, Conrad managed the first three seasons at the NCAA Division II level at Upper Iowa University.
 After a difficult transition season in 2005-06 as a “provisional status Division II” program, the Peacocks became full members of the Northern Sun in Conrad’s second season at UIU.
 During the 2006-07 campaign, Conrad’s first Peacock recruiting class arrived on campus and quickly established itself.
 The campaign saw freshman guard Andrea Downs named NSIC Freshman of the Year, and three true freshmen combined for over 50 starts and 20 points per game in 2006-07.
 During that season, the Peacocks earned the seventh seed in the NSIC Tournament in just their first full year of full Division II membership status.
 Conrad’s young Peacocks would win nine games in his second year, the most of any UIU team in five years.
 They were involved in an astounding nine losses where UIU either was ahead, tied or within a basket inside two minutes to play or overtime.